A Survey on Bayesian Deep Learning: Concrete BDL Models and Applications

+The deep PFA model above uses SBN as a perception component.
+Similarly, one can replace SBN with RBM~\cite{RBM} (discussed in Section~\ref{sec:rbm}) to achieve comparable performance.
+With RBM as the perception component, Equation (\ref{eq:sbn_all}) becomes conditional distributions similar to Equation~(\ref{eq:rbm_conditional}) with the following energy \cite{RBM}:

-For the learning, similar algorithms as the deep PFA with SBN can be used.
+Similar learning algorithms as the deep PFA with SBN can be used.
 Specifically, the sampling process would alternate between $\{\{\ph_k\},\{\gamma_k\},\gamma_0\}$ and $\{\{\W^{(l)}\},\{\c^{(l)}\}\}$.
-For the former, similar conditional density as the SBN-based DPFA is used.
-For the latter, they use the \emph{contrastive divergence} algorithm.
+The former involves similar conditional density as the SBN-based DPFA.
+The latter is RBM's parameters and can be updated using the \emph{contrastive divergence} algorithm.